Game-of-Bones/client-game-of-bones/README.md

     ```sh
     npm install
     ```
-4. Create a `.env` file in the root of the project and add the necessary environment variables (see Environment Variables).
+4. Create a `.env` file in the root of the project and add the necessary environment variables as in the env.example file.

 ---